gpapamak/maf/README.md

 Code for reproducing the experiments in the paper:

-> G. Papamakarios, T. Pavlakou, and I. Murray. _Masked Autoregressive Flow for Density Estimation_.
-Advances in Neural Information Processing Systems Conference.
-2017.
+> G. Papamakarios, T. Pavlakou, I. Murray, _Masked Autoregressive Flow for Density Estimation_, NeurIPS 2017.</br>
 > [[arXiv]](https://arxiv.org/abs/1705.07057) [[bibtex]](https://gpapamak.github.io/bibtex/maf.bib)

 ## How to run the code